 Policies and Guidelines

-- The 2019 JUEL/JUEL Prep seasons will consist of 6 Regular Season weekends (teams will play a maximum of 2 games per day and 4 per weekend), the League Tournament which could include games as early as 10:00am on a Friday (potentially 2 games on Friday), 2 games on Saturday and potentially 2 games on Sunday and the All-Star Game.
+- The JUEL/JUEL Prep seasons will consist of 7 Regular Season weekends (teams will play a maximum of 2 games per day and 4 per weekend), the League Tournament which could include games as early as 9:00am on the Friday (potentially 2 games on Friday), 2 games on Saturday and potentially 2 games on Sunday and the All-Star Game.

-- Although the 2019 season will host 6 regular season weekends, teams may not have games scheduled during all weekends.
-Changes for the 2019 regular season include:
+- Although the season will host 7 Regular Season weekends, teams may not have games scheduled during all weekends.
+The Regular Season could include:

-- More Centralized Weekends – Teams would stay overnight a maximum of 2 weekend during the regular season plus the league tournament.
-Exceptions would be Ottawa, Kingston, Sudbury and Windsor.
+- More Centralized weekends – Teams could stay overnight a maximum of 2 Weekends during the Regular season plus the League Tournament.
+Exceptions would be Ottawa, Kingston, Windsor St. Clair and St. Clair Stars.

-- Live Stats – Some teams have opted into Crossover for the 2019 season; most have not but did approve having live stats for all games.
+- Live Stats – The 2019 season included Live Stats with positive feedback thus they will return for future season.
 Coaches can request stats at halftime and end of their games.
-Box Scores and Stat leaders will be posted on the site after each weekend.
+Box Scores and Stat leaders will be posted on the JUEL site after each weekend.